 Mental Health and Crisis Resources

-As has been said many times, this year is far different than any that we have had before.
+As has been said many times, the last few years have been far different than any that we have had before.
 The challenges of stress, anxiety, and depression that have been caused or worsened due to the impact of the pandemic have put a strain on many members of our community.
 No one has been immune to the impact whether personally or through someone they know and care about.
 During this time in particular, it is important that we look out for one another and offer help when we see others struggling.
 The best thing you can do if you are worried about yourself or someone else is to tell someone, do not keep that information to yourself.
 There are lots of free and non-judgmental ways for everyone to get help for yourself and/or others.
 Here are some tips and resources you can access.

 IMPORTANT: Call 911 for assistance if the situation is life-threatening or it looks like someone may get hurt.